lshillman/findpairs/README.md

 ## License

 This project uses the [Hippocratic License, v3.0](https://firstdonoharm.dev).
-TL;DR, it's not *quite* open source, but as long as you're not violating human rights, being a fossil fuel company, conducting military operations, etc (see license for full details), you can essentially treat it as open source.
+TL;DR, it's not *quite* open source, but as long as you're not violating human rights, working for a fossil fuel company or military, conducting mass surveillance for either a government or a corporation, etc (see license for full details), you can essentially treat it as open source.

+Copyleft applies.
+Any derivative works must use this license.